swestrich/gender-es/README.md

 Type: `string`

-Get the gender of the french noun.
+Get the gender of the Spanish noun.

 ### isMasculine(str)